pompyproductions/odin-eas/README.md

 Using querySelectorAll(".grid-cell") as a workaround.

 ## TO-DO
-Add RESET functionality, which would remove .colored from all grid cells and unfreeze.

 Place the "grid creation" in an actual named function with parameters, so that you can call it in NEW CANVAS.
 The named function will check the number of cells to decide their size.
 if column>100 and row>200